edanalytics/lightbeam/README.md

 * more data movement
 * `fetch`ed data becoming stale over time
 * needing to track which data is your own vs. was `fetch`ed (all the data must coexist in the `config.data_dir` to be discoverable by `lightbeam validate`)

+You may specify a `selector` list of the form `someEndpoint.path.to.someReference` to include or exclude (according to `behavior`) specific references from reference validation.
+You may also specity `remote: False` to only validate references against local data in your JSONL files.

 ## `send`